jetsetnofuture/Compare-Movies/README.md

-# Movie-Comparison-App
+# Compare Movies
-An app that compares the stats of two movies (like box office return and Metascore) to determine which movie is "better".
+Compare Movies is an app that compares the stats of two movies (like box office return and Metascore) to determine which movie is "better".

-## Things I Learned
+## Stack
+* JavaScript
+  * Using a debounce method to prevent too many calls to the OMDB movie API
+* Node
   * Fetching and displaying data from a movie database API called OMDB API with Axios
+* BulmaCSS
-* Using a CSS framework called Bulma CSS to style the app's UI
+  * Used to style the app's UI
-* Using a debounce method to prevent too many calls to the OMDB movie API

-## To-Do List
+## Upcoming Features
 - [ ] Improve the styling on the list so that the comparative elements always line up